UWCS/stardust/README.md

 - `uwcs_dots`: The dots logo, idk about sizing
 - `blue`: The blue region with a oval top and bottom separator, like the frontpage

+Detailed info on each shortcode can be found in `templates/shortcodes` or `themes/uwcs/templates/shortcodes`.

 ## Dev Usage

 Most of the formatting is in the theme at [uwcs/new-site-theme](https://github.com/UWCS/new-site-theme/) and uses [Sass](https://sass-lang.com/) and [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/).
-There is a few more templates that should move over there at some point really.

 The basic structure of the project is explained in [Zola's docs](https://www.getzola.org/documentation/getting-started/directory-structure/).
 Referenced static files can be colocated (in same dir as markdown) or in the static folder separately.
 Kinda nice, but a bit limited if you want a page's images in a folder, but avoid making the page into a section.